 By seven years of age, Lily was worn out.
 Commonplace in the industry, she had received little to no veterinary care throughout her life, the result of which, for her, was terribly disturbing.
 Due to years of no dental care, poor quality food, rabbit bottle watering and no appropriate chew toys, the roof of Lily’s mouth and lower jaw, had rotted away.
 Her chest was riddled with mammary tumors and she was absolutely terrified of people.

 Strader brought Lily and twelve others home from the auction and declares that even for a highly seasoned rescuer, the following months were the education of a lifetime in rehabilitation.
 That she would take up the cause for the mill dogs was never in question and National Mill Dog Rescue was promptly underway.
-In five short years, NMDR has amassed over 1,300 volunteers and has rescued over 8,400 puppy mill survivors.
+Since 2007, NMDR has been supported by hundreds of volunteers and rescued more than 10,600 dogs.

 Run almost solely by volunteers, NMDR has pledged to put an end to the cruelty of the puppy mill industry.
 Through widespread informative efforts, NMDR hopes to educate the public to acquire their companion animals through reputable breeders or better yet, from shelters and rescue groups across the country.